martinklepsch/martinklepsch.org/_posts/2014-07-22-emacs-and-vim.markdown

 implementation.
 Emacs allows me to kick off commands and do other things until they return.
-In addition to that it nicely embeds Vim's most notable idea, mode-based editing, very well, allowing me to productively edit text while having a solid base to interactively write programs.
+In addition to that it nicely embeds Vim's most notable idea, mode-based editing, very well, allowing me to productively edit text while having a solid base to extend and to interactively write programs.

 If you are interested in seeing how all that comes together in my Emacs configuration you can find it